What is the MPS in BMHI?

 A note on transfer credit: Up to 7 of the 35 minimum required hours may be transferred from another institution or another program at UNC-Chapel Hill based on existing Graduate School policy for credit transfer.

-If you are interested in the Master of Professional Science in Biomedical and Health Informatics and would like to speak to a program representative, please fill out this Student Interest and Background Information Form.
-If you would like to apply, please first visit the grad school page, which outlines the requirements for applying.
+If you are interested in the Master of Professional Science in Biomedical and Health Informatics and would like to speak to a program representative, please fill out this Prospective Student Inquiry Form.